maorth/chatgpt-prompt-booster/README.md

 ## Theme Switch

-Open the Settings view in the popup to toggle between light and dark modes.
+Use the moon/sun icon in the popup header or press `Alt+L` to toggle between light and dark modes.
 The selected theme is saved in `chrome.storage.local` under the `theme` key, so your choice is automatically applied whenever the popup is opened.

 ## License